Eerie images of the world's most spectacular shipwrecks

 SS Maheno, Queensland, Australia

 One of the first turbine-driven steamers, the SS Maheno was built in 1905, and took a regular route between Sydney and Auckland.
-When the First World War broke out, she was converted into a hospital ship in Europe.
+When World War I broke out, she was converted into a hospital ship in Europe.
 Years later, in 1935, SS Maheno was heading for a Japanese wrecking yard when a cyclone caused her to meet an untimely end.

 Jarrod Ryan Jooste/Shutterstock